jesse-r-s-hines/obsidian-open-tab-settings/README.md

 [![Test](https://github.com/jesse-r-s-hines/obsidian-open-tab-settings/actions/workflows/test.yaml/badge.svg?branch=main)](https://github.com/jesse-r-s-hines/obsidian-open-tab-settings/actions/workflows/test.yaml)
 # Open Tab Settings

-This plugin adds more settings to customize how Obsidian opens tabs and navigates between files including options to:
+This plugin adds settings to customize how Obsidian opens tabs and navigates between files, including options to:
 - open in new tab by default
 - switch to existing tab instead of opening a duplicate file
 - place new tabs at the end, or after pinned tabs